Thinkit-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete deletes the file betty from my first directory
+9-firstdirdeletion deletes the directory from tmp